 India’s IT Sector: Regional Hubs, Approved PLI Beneficiaries for Hardware Production

-We look at the latest developments boosting the investment viability of India’s IT sector, including push for local hardware manufacturing and 5G trials, besides spotlighting regional hubs.
+We look at the latest developments boosting the investment viability of India’s IT sector, including push for local hardware manufacturing under the PLI scheme and 5G trials, besides spotlighting regional hubs.

 India is an information technology hub, and the IT sector employs 3.9 million, making it the largest private sector jobs creator in the country.
 The country spends US$1.6 billion annually on training its IT workforce.